mehdi-fathi/eloquent-filter/README.md

 }
 ```

-As above code you can modify every query params of Model in method serializeRequestFilter before run by Eloquent Filter.
+As above code you can modify every query params of Model in method `serializeRequestFilter` before run by Eloquent Filter.
 This is good method when you want set user_id or convert date or remove space and others.

 ### Response Filter

-Response Filter is a magic method for just change response after handling by eloquent filter.
+Response Filter is a magic method for just change response after handling by Eloquent Filter.
 This method is
-ResponseFilter.
+`ResponseFilter`.
 You should implement ResponseFilter method in your Model.
 For example

 ```php